Lane Thomas Player Props: Nationals vs. Twins

 Lane Thomas At The Plate

-- In 18 games played this season, he has not gone deep.
+- He has not gone deep in his 19 games this year.

-- In four games this year (22.2%), Thomas has picked up an RBI, including two games with multiple runs batted in.
+- In five games this year (26.3%), Thomas has picked up an RBI, including two games with multiple runs batted in.

-- In six of 18 games this season, he has scored, including multiple runs once.
+- He has scored at least once seven times this season (36.8%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.